CI-CMG/geosamples-api/README.md

 # geosamples-api
-The geosamples-ingest-service is a web application that provides a REST API for public read-only access to the IMLGS database.
+The geosamples-api is a web application that provides a REST API for public read-only access to the IMLGS database.

 ## Running the application